 Rua de Santo Ildefonso cuts through one of Porto's most architecturally dense neighbourhoods, where azulejo-tiled facades and the lateral presence of the São Bento railway station give the street a particular gravity.
 Arriving at number 404, the shift in register from the neighbourhood's worn grandeur to Semea's interior is immediate but not jarring.
 The space reads as considered rather than designed-for-effect: the kind of room where the lighting has been thought about carefully enough that you stop noticing it.

-That tonal calibration matters, because Semea by Euskalduna is operating in a specific and increasingly contested position within Porto's dining scene.
-It is the casual counterpart to Euskalduna Studio, Chef Vasco Coelho Santos's progressive Portuguese tasting-menu restaurant, which sits at the leading of the city's creative dining tier.
+That tonal calibration matters, because Semea by Euskalduna is a restaurant in Porto serving modern Portuguese wood-fired sharing plates.
+It is the casual counterpart to Euskalduna Studio, Chef Vasco Coelho Santos's progressive Portuguese tasting-menu restaurant, which sits at the top of the city's creative dining tier.
 Semea exists to do something different: to carry the same kitchen intelligence into a format where the meal does not require a full evening's commitment or a formal disposition.
-Porto's restaurant scene has increasingly bifurcated between high-format tasting rooms — Antiqvvm, Blind, Le Monument — and neighbourhood-rooted casual spots where the cooking is Portuguese in the most direct sense.
+Porto's restaurant scene has increasingly bifurcated between high-format tasting rooms, Antiqvvm, Blind, Le Monument, and neighbourhood-rooted casual spots where the cooking is Portuguese in the most direct sense.
 Semea occupies the space between those poles.

 A Meal with Its Own Rhythm